psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

   def subscription: SubscriptionLogic.Service
 }
 ```

-##### If you have visited the module pattern link above, you saw that service definitions have environment type parameter - `Service[R]`.
-It is useful in testing and will be covered in the next chapter.

 Here we have defined `SubscriptionLogic` module, which has subscription service definition.
 In the current version of ZIO docs service definition uses `val` instead of `def`, but I prefer the latter.